 Network: A group of doctors, dentists, hospitals, and other healthcare providers that contract with your heath plan to provide healthcare services at negotiated amounts, which are called allowable charges.
 Your costs are almost always lower when you get care from in-network providers.

 Open enrollment period: The annual time period when you can apply for or make changes to your health plan.
 The open enrollment period for 2015 coverage ended February 15.
-The open enrollment period for 2016 individual coverage is expected to begin in October 2015.
+The open enrollment period for 2016 individual coverage will begin November 1, 2015.

 If you experience certain life events, such as getting married, having a child, moving, or losing your employer’s health coverage, you may qualify to apply for coverage outside these dates.
 See special enrollment qualifying events.